vedph/cadmus-doc/migration/rendering/components/renderer-filters.md

   - `MarkdownClose`: the markdown region closing tag.
 When not set, it is assumed that the whole text is Markdown.
   - `Format`: the Markdown regions target format: if not specified, nothing is done; if `txt`, any Markdown region is converted into plain text; if `html`, any Markdown region is converted into HTML.

-## Text Replacements Filter

-Perform any text replacements, either literals or based on regular expressions.

-- ID: `it.vedph.renderer-filter.replace`
-- options:
-  - `Replacements`: an array of objects with these properties:
-    - `Source`: the text or pattern to find.
-    - `Target`: the replacement.
-    - `Repetitions`: the max repetitions count, or 0 for no limit (=keep replacing until no more changes).
-    - `IsPattern`: `true` if `Source` is a regular expression pattern rather than a literal.

->Note: unless you need to effectively repeat the replacement, always set the `Repetitions` property to 1 to optimize the performance.
-Otherwise, the default value being 0 (=no limit), all the replacements which need to be executed just once will be repeated a second time just to discover that no repetition is required.

-## Thesaurus Lookup Filter

-Lookup any thesaurus entry by its ID, replacing it with its value when found, or with the entry ID when not found.

-- ID: `it.vedph.renderer-filter.mongo-thesaurus`
-- options:
-  - `ConnectionString`: connection string to the Mongo DB.
-This is usually omitted and supplied by the client code from its own application settings.
-  - `Pattern`: the regular expression pattern representing a thesaurus ID to lookup: it is assumed that this expression has two named captures, `t` for the thesaurus ID, and `e` for its entry ID.
-The default pattern is a `$` followed by the thesaurus ID, `:`, and the entry ID.

-## Token-based Text Extractor Filter
+## Mongo Token Extractor

-Replace all the text locations matched via a specified regular expression pattern with the corresponding text from the base text part.
+👉 Replace all the text locations matched via a specified regular expression pattern with the corresponding text from the base text part.

 - ID: `it.vedph.renderer-filter.mongo-token-extractor`
 - options: